Mary Moseley: Other activities

 In 1926, Moseley published the first edition of The Bahamas Handbook featuring the island's history, geography and society.

 She served as a trustee for the Nassau Public Library and Museum; she later became chair of the trusteeship committee.

 Honours

-She was named a Member of the Order of the British Empire by King George V.
+Moseley was named a Member of the Order of the British Empire by King George V.

+Death

+Moseley died on 19 January 1960.
+She was 81.
+A funeral was held at Christ Church Cathedral and was well-attended.